dsp-uga/team-ball/README.md

 * --predict : if supplied, prediction will also be done on the data set
 * --logfile : sets the path to the logging file
 * --preprocessor : selects the preprocessor to be applied to the dataset
+* --bach : sets the batch size for the training models, this only applies to UNET and FCN

 A sample running command :